 Administrative detention of migrants

-In accordance with its terms of reference, the European Committee on Legal Co-operation (CDCJ) is carrying out a codifying exercise on a detailed set of immigration detention rules based on existing international and regional human rights standards relating to the conditions of detention of migrants.
+In accordance with its terms of reference, the European Committee on Legal Co-operation (CDCJ) is carrying out a codifying exercise on a detailed set of immigration detention rules (that is detention not based on a criminal conviction) based on existing international and regional human rights standards relating to administrative detention.

-Thus, upon request of the Secretary General of the Council of Europe, a feasibility study has been completed (see background document below – available in English only).
+Thus, upon request of the Secretary General of the Council of Europe, a feasibility study has been completed.
 The latter comments on the increasing numbers of migrants who are subject to administrative detention in Council of Europe member states and reviews the existing standards at European level, including the case-law of the European Court of Human Rights.
 The study notes that: